hac-git/BDPlayLister/README.md

 ## Troubleshooting
 * Kodi can crash if the stopping of initial playback and starting the playlist playback are timed incorrectly.
-   * bdplaylister.py has 0,1 second timeouts (time.sleep) before it calls back to Kodi to stop and start playback again.
+   * Currently bdplaylister.py has 0,1 second timeouts (time.sleep) before it calls back to Kodi to stop and before it starts playback again.
    * Increase these timeouts if Kodi freezes when starting Blu-ray playback.
    * If you disable the console hiding from Kodi config and the .bat for debugging, you need to increase the timeouts to few seconds.